Hershey (film): Production

 It was announced in April 2025 that Mark Waters would be directing the film, with Finn Wittrock and Alexandra Daddario cast to star.
 Alan Ruck, Richard Kind, David Costabile and Heléne Yorke were added to the cast the following month.

 Filming began in Pittsburgh, Pennsylvania in May 2025, and was expected to continue through June.
 Scenes were additionally shot in Harmony, with production also due to occur in Ligonier.
+Ed Wu served as the cinematographer.

+Music

+By June 2026, Rolfe Kent had composed the score for the film.

+Release

+The film will have a gala presentation at the 2026 Haifa International Film Festival.

+Hershey is scheduled to be released by Angel Studios in the United States on November 25, 2026.